cherryisaac/Snake-Game/README.md

 My SnakeGamer - Freelance Java Project by Isaac Cherry

-The goal of the user -
+The goal of the user:
 - To collect as many apples as possible

-Functionality -
+Functionality:
 - The arrows control the snake
 - The space bar pauses the game
 - The apple will appear randomly each time the snake eats it